Subscribe Now: 1 Full Year for Only $6.95!

 Which option is the best deal depends on how many people are in your party and how much you value your time.
 If you’re traveling solo or have only two in your party and you’re pretty sure you won’t need a rental car, the shuttle is your least expensive bet.
 A cab for two makes sense if you want to get to your hotel faster than the shuttle can arrange.
 The cab will cost about $50–$55, including tip.
 That’s $25–$28 per person.
-The shuttle will cost $20 each (one-way), saving $5–$8 per person.
+The shuttle will cost about $16 each one-way if you buy round-trip transfers, saving $9-$12.
 You must decide whether the cab’s timeliness and convenience are worth the extra bucks.

 A one-day car rental costs $40–$70, plus you have to take time to complete the paperwork, get the vehicle, and fill the tank before you return it.
 The more people in your group, the more economical the cab becomes over the shuttle.
 Likewise with the rental car, though the cab or ride share will get you there faster.